formkit/docs-content/inputs/button.md

           },
           {
             name: 'help',
-            content: 'Click this button to submit. '
+            content: 'Click this button to submit your application. ' }
-          }
         ]
       }